jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/14-networking-privateDNS.md

+# `Infra:AIFactory`: Networking: Private DNS zones, Hub/Spoke etc (CoreTeam)

+## Prerequisite

+The ESML AIFactory will work both if you have [Hub-spoke with Azure Virtual WAN](https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke-vwan-architecture) or [traditional Hub-Spoke](https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli)

+The prerequisite knowledge to gain value of this readme page: foundational knowledge exist about: Hub-spoke, DNS zones, DNS forwarding, Private Link, Private endpoints, Virtual network peering.

 ## Network topology - Hub & Spoke & DNS Zones

 You can choose to have Private DNS Zones Centrally in HUB (recommended) or in the AIFactory spoke, in its common resource group (default):
 - Option A (Recommended to try out the AIFactory):  Run the AI Factory standalone with its own Private DNS Zone.
 Default behaviour, no change needed
 - Option B (Recommended for productional use): Create a policy to create the private DNS zones in your HUB, and set the AIFactory config flag `centralDnsZoneByPolicyInHub` to `true`
     - The flag `centralDnsZoneByPolicyInHub` can be seen in [this AIFactory config file:e](../../../environment_setup/aifactory/parameters/10-esml-globals-4-13_21_22.json)

 ## How-to: Understand how the secure Azure Machine Learning workspaces is setup in the AIFactory automation